-OS Version Click this Link
+OS Version Package Link

-Wheezy Wheezy link
+Wheezy Wheezy package

-Precise Precise link
+Precise Precise package

-Trusty Trusty link
+Trusty Trusty package

-- 2. Install the package by doing one of the following: - Choose Open with in the download window to use the package manager. - Choose Save File, save the package to a directory to which you have write access (for example, your home directory), and install it from the command line.
+- 2. Install the package by doing one of the following: - Choose Open with in the download window to use the package manager. - · Choose Save File, save the package to a directory to which you have write access (for example, your home directory), and install it from the command line.
 For example: